bananabrewery/TiltSense/docs/en/Usage.md

 - Tapping the **bottom section** of the screen toggles the selected Tilt between **enabled** and **disabled**.
 - When disabled:
-    - The Tilt is excluded from display rotation and integration updates.
+    - The Tilt is excluded integration updates.
     - No data is sent to Brewfather or Home Assistant.
     - The UI shows the Tilt color as **grayed out** to indicate its inactive state.